Guidance has changed from 5th January

 Always wash your hands for at least 20 seconds or sanitise your hands before and after you journey.

 If you can only make your journey via public transport, follow the guidelines below:

 - Plan your journey in advance using our journey planner;

-- Check the status of your bus service in advance, or check for any planned changes, on our Coronavirus Travel Advice page;
+- Check the status of your bus service in advance, or check for any planned changes, on our Bus disruptions page;

 - Current and upcoming bus timetables can be found on our Routes & Timetables page.
 Simply change between Timetable Option to see what’s available;